Testwell CMT++

 - Use as a quality assurance tool

-- CMT++ Complexity Measures Report as supplementary
+- CMT++ Complexity Measures Report as

-material in code reviews
+supplementary material in code reviews

-- Maintainability Index (MI) gives a simple to
+- Maintainability Index (MI) gives a

 - With consistent use of CMT++, and when the alarms